10 Best Countries to Study Urban Planning 2026: Top Universities & Career Scope

 Reasons why China is one of the best countries to study urban planning abroad—

-- Rapid urbanization = rich case studies
+- Rapid urbanisation = rich case studies

 - Affordable tuition and cost of living